Wedlease: Legislation

-Short-Term Marriage Leases in Academia
+Thus far, no jurisdiction has adopted issuing limited term marriage licenses.

+Academic study

 Stefania Marcassa and Gregory Pothiere of the Paris School of Economics used a two-period collective household model to show that short-term marriage contracts, if available, would dominate long-term contracts in their 2011 published paper, “Until Death Do Us Part?
 The Economics of Short-Term Marriage Contracts.”

 In 2016, Jan M. Smits of Maastricht University — Maastricht European Private Law Institute published “Till Death Do Us Part?
 On Lifelong and Fixed-Term Marriage” who used comparative legal analysis to assess the idea of a short-term marriage license.